Kavishka2020/TG-ShortLink-Bot/README.md

  You can also get it from [UseTGXBot](https://t.me/UseTGXBot)
 * `API_KEY`: (Mandatory) Create [Cutt.ly](https://cutt.ly/) account then get this value from settings (I prefer desktop site 🙂)
  If API_KEY is not provided Still u can use with [Da.gd](https://da.gd) Shortlink !!

-# All rights reserved !!
-* Kangers stay away from Kang !!
-* Don't be a copy cat !!
-* Good to see if you give me credits if you are using !!
-* This is only for personal !!
-Don't make a Bot channel Business with this !!

-# Credits ❤️
-* Mahesh Malekar For his Awesome GpLinks Opensource